ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainBuildInstructions.md

 to load the libraries during runtime you need to add the ZS package to the "target_include_directories" in `CMakeList.txt`.

+### Optionally use ZSQtLib

+If you want to make the usage of the ZSQtLib an option which is only used when passing an argument to the CMake call define the option similary as follows in your CMakeList file:

+    option(USE_ZS_QTLIBS "USE_ZS_QTLIBS" OFF)

+By passing -DUSE_ZS_QTLIBS=ON the option will be enabled.

 ### find_package

 If you want to use the libraries in other packages you need to add a `find_package` call